Code-Institute-Submissions/maura-yogis-mat-project/testing.md

 ## Testing on mobile phones
 - The videos found o **On The Mat** page won't play on the iphone11.
+-There was a problem with the circular picture, in order to make it responsive ,the viewer is unable to see the full picture.
+This has been fixed, with [Photoshop](https://photoshop.adobe.com/_) to resize the image, making it smaller, so it would fit into a mobile screen.
+- On **About us** page the content flowed over the footer, this was fixed by adding the attribute **remove-vh**
 ## Bugs

 ### Unsolved Bugs